Bob Saget, comedian and Full House star, dies aged 65

 Comedian and Full House star Bob Saget has died, aged 65.

 The news was first reported by TMZ, who said he was pronounced dead at the Ritz-Carlton in Orlando, Florida.
-There is currently no word on a cause.
+There is currently no word on what caused his death.

 Saget was touring the state and last performed on Saturday night (8 January) in Jacksonville.
 He tweeted about the show shortly after it ended, writing: “Loved tonight’s show @PV_ConcertHall in Jacksonville.
 Appreciative audience.
 I had no idea I did a 2 hr set tonight.
 I’m happily addicted again to this s***.”